eunhye8747/Dendristor/README.md

 # Dendristor

-Here, I upload (1) Data files used for Figures and (2) LT-SPICE files designed for dendristors.
+Here, I have uploaded (1) the data file used for the figures and (2) the LTspice files designed for Dendristor.